 How do they put the implant in?

 A doctor or nurse can put the implant under the skin in your upper arm.
 They will numb the area before they put it in.
-The process takes only a few minutes, and most people say it hurts about as much as getting your ears pierced.
+The process takes only a few minutes, and most people say it hurts less than getting your ears pierced.
 Only a doctor or nurse can insert or remove the implant.